-Aboard the long-range surveillance P-3K2 Orion and Hercules cargo aircraft, you will learn to operate and manage the complex hi-tech systems used to conduct a wide variety of missions including anti-submarine warfare, resource protection and search and rescue.
+Aboard the long-range surveillance P-8A Poseidon aircraft, you will learn to operate and manage the complex hi-tech systems used to conduct a wide variety of missions including anti-submarine warfare, resource protection and search and rescue.

 - ServiceAir Force

 About the role

-As an Air Warfare Officer (AWO), you’ll hold a key position flying and operating two of the Air Force’s most capable and technologically advanced aircraft – the P-3K2 Orion of the Airborne Surveillance and Response Force or the C-130 Hercules of the Fixed Wing Transport Force.
+As an Air Warfare Officer (AWO), you’ll hold a key position flying and operating one of the Air Force’s newest, most capable and technologically advanced aircraft – the P-8A Poseidon of the Airborne Surveillance and Response Force.

 This is a challenging and ever-changing role that will take you the length and breadth of the country and to a variety of locations overseas.
-You will play a pivotal role in a highly capable crew providing the co-ordination of operational missions and may even have the opportunity to Captain the P-3K2.
+You will play a pivotal role in a highly capable crew providing the coordination of operational missions.

-The two aircraft perform a variety of roles including search and rescue, low level tactical flights, long range flights, fisheries patrols, parachuting, anti-submarine warfare, operational tasking, disaster relief and aeromedical evacuation.
+The P-8A Poseidon aircraft perform a variety of roles including search and rescue, long-range flights, fisheries patrols, anti-submarine warfare, operational tasking, disaster relief and aeromedical evacuation.

 Job on base

-On board the P-3K2 and C-130 you will manage a range of high-tech systems to achieve the aircraft’s operational mission.
+On board the P-8A you will manage a range of high-tech systems to achieve the aircraft’s operational mission.
 You will play an integral role when it comes to flight planning for an upcoming mission.
 Prior to departure you will have planned the mission utilising specialised mission planning software.
 This will enable you to confirm accurate fuel requirements, payload available, make threat assessments and employ tactics to counter these threats.

 Airborne you will be responsible for real-time mission planning, working closely with the Pilots.
-You will manage all tactical communications including military datalinks, satellite comms and voice to communicate with other military or government agencies.
+You will manage all tactical communications including military datalinks, satellite and voice communications, to pass information with other military or government agencies.